pcvonz/pattern_lab_playground/source/_patterns/04-pages/main.md

+---
-# Main page
+title: Main Page

-The main page of the housing website.
-The old website included:
+---

+## ToDo:

-- Important dates
+- Add important dates
-- Social Media links
 - Links to other forms of contact
 - Top Picks
 - Links to apply for housing, and my housing